PhilterPaper/Perl-PDF-Builder/README.md

 **Note** that some of these packages, in turn, make use of various open source libraries (DLLs/shared libs) that you may need to hunt around for, and install on your system before you can install a given package.
 That is, they may not necessarily come with your Operating System or Perl installation.
+Some such packages may try to use "Alien" to build such prereqs, if missing.
 Other packages are "pure Perl" and should install without trouble.

 #### Fixes needed to OPTIONAL packages